-The conduct of the supplier should not violate the basic rights of ACTED's beneficiaries.
+The conduct of the supplier should not violate the basic rights of IMPACT's beneficiaries and respondents.

 The supplier should not be engaged

 - 1. in the manufacture of arms - 2. in the sale of arms to governments which systematically violate the human rights of their citizens; or where there is internal armed conflict or major tensions; or where the sale of arms may jeopardise regional peace and security.